 In spite of this lawsuit, on Jan 3, the Senate passed HB372, which further tightens eligibility requirements for voters.

-As of Feb 20, the state of NH is refusing to comply with a request for a voter database, which the plaintiffs believe will prove that there is no issue to address.
-The state is saying that complying with the request will take too much time.
+The state of NH has refused to comply with a request for a voter database, which the plaintiffs believe will prove that there is no issue to address.
+The state claimed that the information is not relevant to the case at hand and it contains privileged information that cannot be released.

 Per the NH Grassroots Newsletter of Jan 2: